Neidermayer's Mind: Music and structure

 The demo version of "Daddy" is shorter in length (4:29) than the album version (9:35).
 The demo does not feature the a cappella intro; it starts immediately with Fieldy's bass riff.
 It also has a different chorus.
 After the instrumental bridge, there is an extra part to the song with Jonathan Davis singing: "Mommy!
 Why did Daddy touch me there?" which leads into "I didn't touch you there."
-Unlike the official version of the song, "Daddy" was played live on three separate occasions.
+Unlike the official version of the song, "Daddy" was played live on three occasions.
 The demo version of "Blind" has a noticeably shorter bridge and many other changes.
-"Pradictable" (sic) has a slightly higher key than the version featured on their debut album.
+"Pradictable" [sic] has a slightly higher key than the version featured on their debut album.
 The songs "Blind" and "Daddy" appeared in Sexart before they were re-recorded with Korn.
 "Daddy" was originally titled "Follow Me".

 "Alive" was scrapped with several of its sections reworked into the song "Need To", from the band's first album.
 A proper reworking of "Alive" appeared on Korn's sixth album Take a Look in the Mirror, over a decade after the demo.
 With this demo, Korn created and pioneered the nu metal sound, riffs, and rhythm.
 A key component of their sound was the use of seven-string guitars.